xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

-Only 261k IPv4/23 prefixes out of the 300k were programmed then we reached the max of the memory capacity (we removed the error messages reporting that extra entries have not been programmed in hardware because the LPM capacity is exceeded).
+Only 261k IPv4/23 prefixes out of the 300k were programmed.
+Then, we reached the max of the memory capacity (we removed the error messages reporting that extra entries have not been programmed in hardware because the LPM capacity was exceeded).

 Let's enable the **Internet-optimized** profile (and reload).

-This time, the 300,000 IPv4/23 will be split in two, making 600,000 IPv4/24 that will be moved to the LEM.
+This time, the 300,000 IPv4/23 will be split into two, creating 600,000 IPv4/24.
+And we will move them into LEM.
-Note: the routes are not split in RIB/FIB but just when programmed in the hardware.
+Note: routes are not split into RIB/FIB but just when programmed into the hardware.
 That's why a show route will display 300,000 entries and the show contr npu resource will display 600,000.

 ![internet-24-23.jpg]({{site.baseurl}}/images/internet-24-23.jpg){: .align-center}